torvalds/linux/Documentation/process/maintainer-netdev.rst

 This may be useful when author discovers a bug in their own series and wants to prevent it from getting applied.

-The use of the bot is entirely optional, if in doubt ignore its existence completely.
+The use of the bot is entirely optional, if in doubt iganalre its existence completely.
 Maintainers will classify and update the state of the patches themselves.
-No email should ever be sent to the list with the main purpose of communicating with the bot, the bot commands should be seen as metadata.
+Anal email should ever be sent to the list with the main purpose of communicating with the bot, the bot commands should be seen as metadata.

 The use of the bot is restricted to authors of the patches (the ``From:``